Turin, Alberta

 Turin is a hamlet in Alberta, Canada within the Lethbridge County.
-It is located approximately 56 km northeast of Lethbridge on Highway 25 and along a Canadian Pacific Railway line.
+It is approximately 56 km northeast of Lethbridge on Highway 25 and along a Canadian Pacific Kansas City line.

 Sharing its name with Turin, Italy, an Olympic flag was erected in the hamlet to coincide with the 2006 Winter Olympics.
 It was founded in 1908 and named after the first settler's horse.